 The next time that you’re in the mood for a very chocolatey cookie, look no further than this recipe for Double Chocolate Chunk Pecan Cookies.
-These cookies have a intensely chocolate base and are studded generously with chunks of chocolate, so you get a double dose of ever bite.
-There are also some toasted pecans in the mix to add a little crunch and contrast with all that chocolate.
+These cookies have a intensely chocolate base that is studded generously with chunks of chocolate and toasted pecans.
+The result is a rich cookie that delivers a double dose of chocolate in every bite, plus a nutty crunch that is the perfect contrast to the tender cookie.

 For the best results, I recommend chilling the dough overnight (or for 24 hours) before baking it.
 That resting time really helps ensure that the cookies bake uniformly and, while they will still spread nicely, they will spread slightly less than freshly mixed dough.
 A few unofficial taste tests also suggested that the cookies taste more chocolatey when the dough is rested, but I would have to draft a few more tasters before I can state that as a fact.
 The cookies are very tender, with a soft chewiness that is very satisfying.

 I finished these cookies by sprinkling them with a pinch of coarse salt before going into the oven, which brings out the rich chocolate in the dough when the cookies are finished.
 You can get the same effect by using salted pecans, instead of plain, as your mix-in.
 If you don’t have pecans, walnuts work extremely well in these cookies, too.